Heritage Bank: Sponsorships and community support

-Heritage sponsors a number of organisations and events in Queensland, including the Heritage Bank Toowoomba Royal Show and Toowoomba Carnival of Flowers.
-In 2020, Heritage Bank became a sponsor of leading food rescue organisation Ozharvest.
+Heritage sponsors many organisations and events in Queensland, including the Heritage Bank Toowoomba Royal Show and Toowoomba Carnival of Flowers.
+In 2020, Heritage Bank became a sponsor of the leading food rescue organisation Ozharvest.

 Community branches

 Heritage currently has seven community branches located in Highfields, Crows Nest, Millmerran, Karalee, Forest Lake, Nanango and Palmwoods.

 The community banking model is based on the formation of a community-based company made up of a range of investors from the immediate area where a branch is to be established.
 Heritage then partners with this company to form a joint venture.
 Joint venture company directors act in a voluntary capacity.
 Both Heritage and the company contribute to the set-up costs and share ongoing expenses.

 Profits are shared and the company can distribute its share of profits back into the community to support charities, sporting clubs and other local organisations through grant funding.